terraref/drone-pipeline/pipelineutils/README.md

 # pipelineutils
 ## Done Pipeline Utilities
-Python library for pipeline methods
+Python library for drone pipeline specific modules and methods that are shared by multiple extractors

 ### pipelineutils.py
 *